Rdatatable/data.table/README.md

   17. `var`, `sd` and `prod` are all GForce optimised for speed and memory efficiency.
 Partly addresses [#523](https://github.com/Rdatatable/data.table/issues/523).
 See that post for benchmarks.

+  18. `merge.data.table` by default also checks for common key columns between the two `data.table`s before resulting in error when `by` or `by.x, by.y` arguments are not provided, [#1517](https://github.com/Rdatatable/data.table/issues/1517).
+Thanks @DavidArenburg.

 #### BUG FIXES

   1. Now compiles and runs on IBM AIX gcc.
 Thanks to Vinh Nguyen for investigation and testing, [#1351](https://github.com/Rdatatable/data.table/issues/1351).